-The descriptions below are for the usual, non-COVID-19 ride.
+The descriptions below are for the usual, in-person Iron Tour.
 The information is pertinent to the virtual ride except for mentions of rest stops.

 The Iron Tour has distance options of 11, 20, 32, 50, 62, 75, and 100 miles for road courses, and a gravel ride of 70 miles with approximately 40% on gravel.
 There’s something for every type of rider, from a short ride through breathtaking countryside to a century route that visits numerous quaint villages and historical landmarks.
 The start and finish location at the Kimberton Fire Company Fairgrounds provides an excellent launch into unspoiled country and a great place to gather afterward for fun and food.
 Distances and elevations might vary some depending on the tracking method used.